-Container gardening is the new black in urban areas across the globe.
 From New York to London and even here in Hong Kong, people are growing their own food in droves.
 “Impossible!”
 I hear you cry.
 Don’t think you have the space?
 That’s the best part, it’s easier than you think to grow your own veggies in the itty-bittiest spaces.
 And it’s a wonderful way to get your kids connecting with nature and understanding the value of what they eat.

 Come on, put your tiny balcony or sunny windowsill to use and get growing.
 You could be serving the kids home-grown snacks and a delicious salad before you know it.